Connect with others who understand.

 Talk With Others Who Understand

-Are you worried about health risks related to workplace chemicals?
+Are you worried about health risks from workplace chemicals?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.

 References